FAQs

 Start slowly……don’t overdo the exercise at first.

 You will want to start with walking, gradually increasing your distance and speed, and then work up to a slow jog.
-Each week try to go a little further or a little fast.
+Each week try to go a little further or increase your exercise time.

 You should also start stretching and doing some sit-ups and push-ups every day.
-As you begin to feel stronger, trying adding a few more each day.
-There is also information available on line that can help with starting an exercise routine.
+As you begin to feel stronger, try adding a few more each day.
+There is also information available online that can help with starting an exercise routine.

 +What will I be eating while at Commonwealth ChalleNGe?

 We have a cafeteria style dining facility.
-The meals are nutritional, tasty, and filling.
+The meals are nutritional and follow the School Lunch Program to provide fully balanced meals to students.

 We serve breakfast, lunch, and dinner every day in the dining facility.
 Milk and juices are offered with meals.